 We Came from Thuringia: Genealogy of the Bach Family in Breathitt County, Kentucky

-The genealogy begins in 1520, in Thuringia.
-And then it documents each generation, down through the years, to nearly the present-day.
+The genealogy in this book begins in 1520, in Thuringia.
+And then it documents each generation, in a separate chapter, down through the years, to nearly the present-day.
 You will easily be able to find your ancestors in this book.

 The first family members to settle in southeastern Kentucky were Joseph Back and his wife Elizabeth.
 They arrived in 1791, and they first lived along Quicksand Creek, in Breathitt County.
 As the years went by, the family spread out to several nearby counties, including Harlan County and Letcher County.
 This is the genealogy that has been passed down, through the family, generation after generation.

 The book follows each of the four children of Joseph Back and his wife Elizabeth: (1) Joseph Jr., who was born about 1773, but was murdered in 1802; (2) John, who was born on November 19, 1774, and married Catherine Robertson; (3) Mary, who was born on November 1, 1777, gave birth to a son she named Alfred, but then she died, a few weeks later; and (4) Henry, who was born on February 6, 1785, and married Susannah Maggard.